Texas STAR Kids Benefits

 Call MTP at 1-877-633-8747 (1-877-MED-TRIP) Monday through Friday from 8 a.m. to 5 p.m.

 We’re about more than just doctor visits.
-These free extra benefits are designed to help support you and your child:
+Starting September 1st, 2019, you can get these free extra benefits, designed to help support you and your child:

-- myStrength™ secure website and mobile app to help improve your child’s mental and emotional health, anytime they need it
+- myStrength™ secure website and mobile app for members ages 13 and older to help improve your child’s mental and emotional health, anytime they need it

 - Medical visits when the HHSC Medical Transportation Program isn’t available (Medicare members will get rides for Medicaid covered long-term services and supports visits)